moorepants/anaconda-dee-config/README.md

 conda config --set solver libmamba
 ```

-After this process you can set the solver back to the default with `conda
+After this installed build process you can set the solver back to the default
-config --set solver classic`.
+with `conda config --set solver classic`, if needed.

 ## Step 4: Install constructor in its own environment